In this guide we will answer what is sample rate in audio, the difference between bitrate, audio quality, and the most popular sample rates.

 48 kHz files are only used for professional studio recordings because they need more space on your hard drive.

-Summary of Sample Rate
+Sample Rate Overview

 In audio recording, the sample rate refers to the number of samples taken per second.
 By increasing the sample rate, you will improve audio quality, but you will also need more storage space.

-We hope you now have a better understanding of sample rates and how it applies to music production.
+I hope you now have a better understanding of sample rates and how it applies to music production.